Research Software Engineers: Career Entry Points and Training Gaps: Proposed Activities

 \subsubsection{Research fundamentals and domain science}

 To address the need for learning research fundamentals for those without a domain science research background, targeted domain-specific programs would teach those new to the field the basics of research incentives, culture, and processes.
 This would not be meant to recreate a graduate degree, but rather prepare new RSEs to acquire the skills necessary to self-learn the elements of the domain in order to collaborate effectively with domain researchers.
+More work is needed in this area both to identify relevant topics as well as to develop and deliver such domain-specific educational programs.
+This is another area where national RSE associations, such as US-RSE, can and should take a leadership role in providing a forum for focused discussion and the creation of an educational framework that multiple domains could leverage.